 These are all dangerous intersections that you should avoid if possible.
 Any intersection can be the site of an accident.
 However, the ones above are frequently in the rankings of Denver’s most hazardous intersections.

-Traffic Incidents In Denver Intersections
+Traffic Incidents In Denver Roads

 What is it about these intersections that make them so dangerous?